gurditsingh/hydeout/_posts/test.md

 **where is spark-submit :**
 Spark binary comes with **spark-submit.sh** script file for Linux, Mac, and `spark-submit.cmd` command file for windows, these scripts are available at **$SPARK_HOME/bin** directory.

+Below is a spark-submit command with the commonly used options.
 ```bash
 ./bin/spark-submit \
   --master <master-url> \